bariryan/ivygardens/README.md

 # ToDo List Task Management application

+## Example accounts

+### FAO Code Institute Assessor
+For the purposes of examination 3 example accounts have been created for the attention of the code institute assessor.There is also the option to register a new account with the database which would be the inital action of a first time user.Enjoy!

+1. Username = **paul**     password = **soapstone**
+2. Username = **Barry**    password = **plmoknqazwsx12345**
+3. Username = **mary**     password = **sandstone**

+	---
 ## UX Overview

 ### Brief
-This website has been created as a 'way to create, read, update and delete tasks' and to enable users from any location to view and upload their own tasks to a community site.
+This website has been created as a way to create, read, update and delete tasks and to enable users from any location to view and upload their own tasks to a community site.

 The objectives are to: